yilundu/yilundu.github.io/about.md

 ### Interests

 One of my major interests is human cognition and perception of the environment around them.
-I am especially interested in computational models that are able to understand complicated tasks such as document sentiment, facial expression, or strategize complex games.
+I am especially interested in computational models that are able to carry to complicated tasks such as understanding document sentiment, analyzing facial expression, and strategizing for complex games.

 ### Contact me